 I've been a photographer since my early teens, and the bug has never left me.
 My subjects over the years have ranged near and far—literally: from close-ups to astronomy pictures, from lifeless buildings to living people.
 Cameras also varied.
 My transition to digital waited until decent digital cameras, and especially DSLRs, were available.

-Photography fascinates me, because—the kind I do anyway, which tends to be minimally 'arty'—captures unique, never-to-occur-again instances in the history of the universe; which kind-of resonates with physicists like David Deutsch stating that:
+Photography fascinates me—the kind I do anyway, which tends to be minimally 'arty'.
+It captures unique, never-to-occur-again instances in the history of the universe; which kind-of resonates with physicists like David Deutsch noting that: